Privatized Banking – Life Insurance Loans and Why We Use Them

 Earning in Two Places at the Same Time

-Remember, with the life insurance loan option, you are gaining returns in two places, not just one.
+Remember, with the life insurance loan option, you gain returns in two places, not just one.
 Now we need to look ahead to our policy’s cash value at the end of the measurement period.

 Therefore, paying interest to use a policy loan doesn’t cut into your earnings.
 Thinking so stems from viewing just part of the scenario.
 When you look at the full picture, the end result of this example is that even though you paid interest to access your capital through a loan, you more than doubled your ending balance.

-Again, the reason life insurance loans work so well to accelerate your returns is that you aren’t trading returns.
+Again, life insurance loans work so well to accelerate your returns because you aren’t trading returns.
 Instead, you’re stacking returns.
 You’re earning uninterrupted compound interest in the policy while also earning an external return at the same time.

 What Can You Use a Life Insurance Policy Loan For?

-When you have cash value, you are the only person who determines what it will be used for.
-There’s no third party standing over your shoulder to dictate the terms of use.
+When you have cash value, you are the only person determining what it will be used for.
+There’s no approval process, income verification, or paperwork delays – no third party standing over your shoulder to dictate the terms of use.

 It can finance the buyout of another business, fund a marketing campaign, or even cover expenses during months of tight income.
 It can pay for a medical emergency or a new car.
 You could use it to make a down payment on a house, pay off loans to free up the monthly payments, or buy business equipment.